Hadleyhzy/Hadleyhzy.github.io/_posts/2020-11-05-Numpy Cheat Sheet.md

 this function returns the dot product of two arrays.
 For 2-D vectors, it is equivalent to matrix multiplication.
 For 1-D vectors, it is the inner product of the vectors.

+1. If both a and b are 1-D arrays, it is inner product of vectors (without complex conjugation).
+ 2. If both a and b are 2-D arrays, it is matrix multiplication, but using matmul or a @ b is preferred.
+ 3. If either a or b is 0-D (scalar), it is equivalent to multiply and using numpy.multiply(a, b) or a * b is preferred.
+ 4. If a is an N-D array and b is a 1-D array, it is a sum product over the last axis of a and b.

+ {:.info}

+ When a or b is 2D array while the other is 1D array, it still applies to maxtrix multiplication rules.
+ {:.warning}

 ```python
 >>> v = np.array([9,10])
 >>> w = np.array([11,12])